deanna-stover/coursesCNU/2020/engl350fall2020.md

 ## [Grant]

 After I approve your project abstract, you will write a small grant for a digital humanities project of your design.
-You will have the option to work in groups of two-three for this project.
+You will have the option to work in groups of two for this project.

 _____